Best Things to Do in Bordeaux for a Great Time in Southwest France!

 The water reflects the image of the beautiful buildings that stand behind it.
 Every 15 minutes the water turns to mist which delights visitors, especially children!
 The Miroir operates every year from April to October.

-After visiting the Miroir it is well worth taking a stroll along the river bank flanked by beautiful neoclassical mansions.
+After visiting the Miroir, it is well worth strolling along the river bank flanked by beautiful neoclassical mansions.
 This guided walking tour of the city, offered by the Office de Tourisme de Bordeaux, is a great way to check out the Place de la Bourse and other city highlights.

 Explore Porte Cailhau